AKEric/skinner/README.md

 When importing multiple ```.sknr``` files at the same time, those lists are merged together.
 During the merge, ```SkinChunk```s that have a mesh name clash with other ```SkinChunk```s are pruned out:  Only the ‘most recently exported’ ```SkinChunk``` will win the battle.
 This can allow your team to assemble ‘weight depots’ of data, and you can be assured regardless of what is selected for import, only the most recent data will make it through.

 ## SkinChunks
-When you interactively select ‘items’ for export, regardless of what is selected, ultimately they’re turned into mesh:vert chunks of data.
+When you interactively select ‘items’ for export, regardless of what is selected, ultimately they’re turned into mesh:vert 'chunks' of data.
 Each mesh:vert chunk being exported turns into a ```SkinChunk```.
 A ```SkinChunk``` stores things like:
-* The leaf mesh name it was saved for.
+* The leaf mesh shape (not transform) name it was saved for.
 * The version of the Skinner tool that was used during export (as of 1.0.16).
 * The total number of verts on that mesh at time of save.
 * The specific target vert IDs on that mesh being exported (could be a subset, or for the whole mesh).
 * The influence joint list.
-Plus their worldspace transforms, and parents.
+Plus their worldspace transforms, parents, (and as of 1.1.1) local transform values and rotate orders.
 * Both the worldspace position for each target vert exported in the current pose, and (as of 1.1.0) the 'pre-deformed' worldspace positions (from the intermediateObject).
 * Both the worldspace normal for each target vert exported in the current pose, and (as of 1.1.0) the 'pre-deformed' worldspace normals (from the intermediateObject).
 * If there is valid 'pre-deformed' point/normal data to query (per the above two bullets): If the mesh is in the bindpose during export, this extra data isn't stored, since it's the same as the current worldspace positions, and is redundant/unecessary.